Guide: How to Import Product Reviews from Different Websites

 It's pretty easy to hide a chunk of a page from Google, or a page as a whole if you have a dedicated reviews page.
 A whole page can be hidden using .htaccess directives or a line in your robots.txt file.
 It can also be hidden with a meta "no-index" tag.

-Adding Noindex to Page
+Adding Noindex To Page

 To be clear, Google can still see the page, and if you're trying to do some shady things on it, they might penalize you for it anyway.
 The vast majority of the time, though, they'll respect the no-index tag and will simply ignore the page.
 You could also try blocking the page in your robots.txt and removing it from your sitemap, but if those pages are linked from other areas of your site, you may just end up confusing search engines.